cjazz/cjazz.github.io/_posts/2019-11-4-Architecture-Development.md

 How you may ask?

 1. Objectively Check out new Tech stacks, Frameworks and Git Repos of others
-2. WWDC - Each year, Watch all the videos - Or better yet go if you can, but if you go, watch all the videos because if  you go you'll un-doubtly mis sessions.
+2. WWDC - Each year, Watch all the videos
 3. Learn all the time
 4. Objectively listen to others
 5. Objectively listen to yourself